WARP4dot52/lambda/poincare/doc/tree.md

 For this purpose, the `TreeStack` owns a table of all the alive `TreeRef` and updates each of them after each modification of a `Tree` inside the `TreeStack`.
-For this reason, `TreeRef` are intended to be temporary and used sparingly where performance matters.
+For this reason, `TreeRefs` are intended to be temporary and used sparingly where performance matters.
 You will often see function passing `TreeRefs &` to avoid `TreeRef` object copy that would uselessly multiply the number of references pointing to a same `Tree`.